NWojtow/message-broker/README.md

 Messages have their expiration date and are deleted from database after expiring.
 Application has it's hardcoded testmessage thread that creates new message on fixed time period.

+SQL added to project is database export that can be used to run application in local envinroment